dramirahmad/Leeo/README.md

           Send command "lock" to clear Smoke alarm Send command "unlock" to clear CO.

-To receive Temperature and humidty values, as well as controlling the Leeo's color, CoRe pistons must be setup.
+To receive Temperature and humidty values, as well as controlling the Leeo's color, CoRe pistons/IFTTT Recipe's must be setup.

 Temp/Humidity Piston